GEAR-2012/Rotating-text-with-javascript/README.md

 - the text itself should be directly in the div element
 - div elements should be formatted with CSS to the desired size (width & height must equal)
 - the text's font-family is made by javascript but it can be changed by the user.
+- the default rotation direction is counterclockwise (ccw)
+- rotation direction can be changed by adding a 'cw' class to the div element

 *************